Cyber incident recovery: Be prepared, be fast and be agile

 As cyber incidents become increasingly pervasive, the perimeter of a data center becomes a potential risk for a point of entry.
 Any private domain has private and public access points, with only authorized personnel allowed entry at the private doors.
 In a private, hybrid or cloud technology environment, perimeter platforms are in a constant state of flux.
 Despite constant change, it is essential that any unauthorized open door be closed as soon as possible.

 Leveraging the capabilities of the IBM Resiliency Services Orchestrator, we are building new workflows to enable constant vigilance, assess an unauthorized change to configuration profiles, and, when a suspicious change is determined, initiate an automated recovery of a system to its correct state.
-In the past, we focused on recovering inoperable systems in a remote disaster recovery center, but now we need to orchestrate a solution to enable a platform’s return to its proper, safe configuration profile — all while it is in production.
+In the past, we focused on recovering inoperable systems in a remote disaster recovery (DR) center, but now we need to orchestrate a solution to enable a platform’s return to its proper, safe configuration profile — all while it is in production.
 This is the IBM solution for cyber incident platform recovery configurations.

 Go back in time: Ensure recovery to a clean copy